CORPFIN 7045 - Wealth Management in China (M)

 - Assessment must maintain academic standards.

-Assessment SummaryThe entire assessments include two asignments (15% each) and the final exam (a weight of 70%).
+Assessment SummaryThe assessments for this course include two asignments (15% each) and the final exam (a weight of 70%).

 Assessment Related RequirementsTo gain a pass for this course, a mark of at least 50% must be obtained on the examination as well as a total of at least 50% overall.
 Students not achieving the minimum exam mark will be awarded no more than 49.